 Preserving America's Food Traditions.

 Richard Villadóniga is a middle school teacher in St. Johns County, Florida.
-He is a past Teacher of the Year award winner and has taught in public schools for over twelve years.
+He is a past Teacher of the Year award winner and has taught in public schools for over fourteen years.
 He was awarded the Geoffrey Roberts Award (www.geoffreyrobertsaward.com) for 2007 to fund the Endangered Foods Tour project.

 In the past, he has also received two Fulbright fellowships to study in Japan and South Africa.
-He received a BA in Geography from The George Washington University and a Master’s Degree in City Planning from the Georgia Institute of Technology.
+He earned a BA in Geography from The George Washington University and a Master’s Degree in City Planning from the Georgia Institute of Technology.

 You Are What You Eat.